mattsmeby1/RepData_PeerAssessment1/PA1_template.md

 ### Loading the packages

-For this assignment we will need the "knitr", "dplyr", "lubridate" and "ggplot2" packages:
+For this assignment we will need the "knitr", "dplyr", "lubridate" and "ggplot2" packages

 ```{r library(knitr)}
 library(knitr)